bramvandijk88/cacatoo/README.md

 If you made a nice Cacatoo model which you would like to see on the [JS fiddle examples page](https://bramvandijk88.github.io/cacatoo/examples_jsfiddle.html), be sure to:
 * Make sure your code works as intended in JS fiddle (should not require any rewriting, just some copy-pasting)
 * Give a title and description of your model
-* Give your name so I can credit you
+* Include your name so I can credit you

 ## **Useful developer commands for contributors**